-Data quality checks are factored in to the ETL process, specifically step 1 (ii) of the process which is common to all use cases as detailed below:
+Data quality checks will be factored in to the ETL process as detailed below in step 1 (ii):

-- Each Borough uploads data, including personal sensitive data, onto a private, borough-specific folder in the London Datastore. - Scripts provided by the LIIA team then processes this data on the London DataStore in three ways: - 1.
+- Each Borough uploads data, including personal sensitive data, onto a private, borough-specific folder in the London Datastore. - Scripts provided by the LIIA team then processes this data on the London Datastore in three ways: - 1.
 Preparation of single Borough's data for analysis, including: - Checking whether agreed pseudonymisation and data minimisation has been done prior to sending, and implementing it if not (e.g. deletion of fields not required; degrading highly disclosive data such as postcodes and dates of birth); - ii.
 Assessment of data quality (missing values, logically inconsistent values); - iii.
 Transformation of data to conform to a common schema. - 2.
 Loading the prepared data for all Boroughs into a pan-London database; - 3.
 Creating extracts from that database for analytical purposes specific to the use case. - The single-Borough output of step 1 are made available back to the Borough, free for them to use for their own internal analysis - The extracts created in step 3 are made available to an approved analyst (either at London Councils or a named sub-processor approved by the DPOs) to produce the pan-London analyses specific to the use case